NextCenturyCorporation/VirtUE-sensing/README.md

 With that we've successfully built two containers - the `virtue-security` container, which provides all of the run time dependencies and libraries for the `virtue-security` command, and the container for the `demo-target` Virtue.

 Now our Virtue is running, and the API and infrastructure are running, so let's interact with the API.
 Switch to a new terminal, where we'll work from the root of the repository.
-Start by inspecting the running Virtues with the pre-built command `dockerized-inspect.sh`:
+Start by inspecting the running Virtues with the pre-built command [dockerized-inspect.sh](bin/readme.md#dockerized-inspectsh):

 ```bash
 > ./bin/dockerized-inspect.sh